 One of the best things about the Radio City Christmas Spectacular is that it changes every year.
 I saw it two years apart so the story was different.

-They run into January, but take it from me.
-I saw Elf in January a few years ago, and coming out feeling festive for it to no longer be the Christmas season is a bit depressing.
-Both times I’ve seen this show it was November, which was perfect because New York isn’t too cold by then and it’s already very festive.
-I think it’s nicer to be looking forward to Christmas after the show, rather than lamenting that it’s passed.
-New York is also unbearably cold in January, so wrap up, or go earlier in winter.
+The Christmas Spectacular runs into January, but take it from me; I saw Elf in January a few years ago, and coming out to it to no longer being the Christmas season was a bit depressing.
+Both times I’ve seen this show, it was November, which was perfect because New York isn’t too cold by then, and it’s already very festive.
+I think it’s nicer to be looking forward to Christmas after the show rather than lamenting that it’s passed.
+New York is also unbearably cold in January, so wrap up or go earlier in winter.

-However, if you’re on a budget then by all means, see a matinee or see it in January.
+However, if you’re on a budget, then by all means, see a matinee or see it in January.
 I find something special about going to a show in the evening, but the 2012 show was a matinee and just as magical.
-New York is already crazy expensive so do whatever you need to do!

-If you want good, somewhat affordable seats get some a few weeks in advance.
-However, this doesn’t mean you’ll miss the show.
+If you want good, somewhat affordable seats, book them a few weeks in advance.
 If seats don’t sell out, they sometimes have Rockettes out and about in New York City selling them.
-You can also show up on the night and if there’s a few left or no shows they’ll let you in, but these seats probably won’t be great.
+You can also show up on the night, and if there are a few left or no-shows they’ll let you in, but these seats probably won’t be great.

-They don’t like cameras or outside food.
-These pictures are from 2012 when the rebel in 16-year old me disregarded authority.
-No one caught me, because this was back when people still used digital cameras, but you might not be so lucky now.
-The food in the venue is pricy, and even the water is $4 a bottle, so maybe snack on a hot dog or a pretzel outside first.
+You shouldn’t take pictures during the show out of respect for the performers and other guests.
+You’re also not allowed to bring in outside food.
+The food in the venue is pricey, even the water was expensive, so maybe snack on a hot dog or a pretzel outside first.
 There actually was a hot dog stand right outside the last time I saw it, so you won’t need to go far!

 If you’re already in New York and it’s the Christmas season, you might as well find other festive activities to do.